 The National Park Service is working service-wide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic.
-Based on guidance from the Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to Guadalupe Mountains National Park is as follows:
+Based on guidance from the Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access modifications effective at Guadalupe Mountains National Park are as follows:

 While the listed areas are accessible for visitors to enjoy, a return to full operations will continue to be phased, and services may be limited.
 When recreating, please follow local area health orders and recreate responsibly by keeping social distance, wearing a face covering when social distance cannot be maintained, avoiding high risk activities, and staying home if you feel sick.